KhizerHayatChoudhary/KhizerHayatChoudhary.github.io/README.md

 ---

+## 🎯 Focus & Interests
+I am particularly interested in opportunities where I can:
+- Build real-world applications
+- Improve user experience through clean design and logic
+- Work with automation, productivity tools, and data-driven features

+I am currently seeking opportunities to grow as a developer through hands-on projects, internships, and collaborative work.

+---

 ## 🎓 About Me
 - Computer Science student at John Abbott College
 - Passionate about building impactful software and automating workflows